-While Lincoln Continentals are stunningly beautiful vehicles and are extremely well-made and popular, when most people hear the words Lincoln Continental, they instantly think about the limousine JFK and his wife were in on the day he was shot and killed.
+Classic Lincoln Continentals are popular and instantly-recognizable examples of Motor Americana.
+However, when most people hear the model, they think about the limousine President John F. Kennedy (JFK) and his wife were in on the day he was shot and killed.

 Why people are interested in the car JFK was shot in